anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   here between a pledge and the registrar or an RA

 authenticated self-contained object:
-: data structure that is cryptographically bound to the identity of its originator by an attached digital signature on the actual object, using a private key of the originator such as the IDevID secret.
+: a data structure that is cryptographically bound to the identity of its originator by an attached digital signature on the actual object, using a private key of the originator such as the IDevID secret.